folutade/KnowThatYouAnointed/content/posts/the-party.md

     You run to Atlanta when you need a few dollars
     No, you not a colleague, you a fuckin' colonizer***

-* After Toosie’s video had already gone viral Drake released the official music video for the full song which was now titled “Toosie Slide”.
-The video showed Drake wearing an all black shirt, pants, shoes, jacket, gloves and a black ski mask and doing Toosi’s dance while going through a tour of his mansion during the COVID lockdown.
+* After Toosie’s video had already gone viral, Drake released the official music video for the full song, now titled “Toosie Slide.”
+The video showed Drake wearing an all-black shirt, pants, shoes, jacket, gloves, and a black ski mask, doing Toosie’s dance while giving a tour of his mansion during the COVID lockdown.

 * On the surface, “Toosie Slide” seems like just a dance song with melodies.